LAW OF EVIDENCE

 term used to describe a written agreement between parties.

-the term given to a guarantee that is restricted to one transaction.
+the term given to a money bequest.

 This site contains general legal information but does not constitute professional legal advice for your particular situation.
 The Law Dictionary is not a law firm, and this page does not create an attorney-client or legal adviser relationship.
 If you have specific questions, please consult a qualified attorney licensed in your jurisdiction.